adamgreenough/ava/docs/README.md

 - You want a fast, personal site that you fully own and control.
 - You don't want to manage a database or complex server setup.

-It might not be the best fit if you need a drag-and-drop page builder or a massive ecosystem of third-party themes.
+It won't be a good fit if you need a drag-and-drop page builder or a massive ecosystem of third-party themes.

 ## Next Steps